TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_stm32_esp.md

 To allow this to take place, extra cables will require adding between the board and the ESP.
 The WiFi UART interface will also require changes to your board.txt file.
 You need to define the pins used by the UART (the builds provided have support for UART0 and UART3 defined, this takes the form:
 `8266wifi.serialRxTxPins = {RXPin, TXPin}`

-so as an example, for the UART connected to the SKR WiFi header you can use `8266wifi.serialRxTxPins = {4.29, 4.28}`

-or for the UART connected to the SKR TFT/Aux header.
-`8266wifi.serialRxTxPins =  {0.3, 0.2}`

 You will also need to hook up the ESP8266 UART pins (marked RX/TX on most modules) and to allow the LPC to put the module in to flash mode you may need to change the resistor that goes to the GPIO0 pin from the 2200 Ohm specified to a lower value, such as 47 Ohm.